RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 3. If it is not running, right-click the service and click **Start**.

-**Executing the CICS Application**
+**Executing the IBM CICS Application**

-The CICS application requires that you use a 3270 terminal emulator.
+The application requires that you use a 3270 terminal emulator.
 This tutorial uses Rocket Host Access for the Cloud (HACloud), but you may adapt the tutorial to suit your terminal emulator of choice.

 **Configuring the TN3270 Settings in the IDE**